-Copacabana Hotel Rio De Janeiro, Brazil
+Copacabana Hotel, Rio De Janeiro, Barzil

-All had arrived around sunset landing with a view of the gigantic statue of Christ The Redeemer atop Corcovado, painted orange by the setting sun, a sight to behold despite their jet lag.
+All had arrived around sunset, landing with a view of the gigantic statue of Christ the Redeemer atop Corcovado, backlit by the setting sun.
+For a brief moment, from the right angle, the orange sun had created a fiery crown around the head, a sight to behold for an instant in time, despite their jet lag.
 A long sleep and breakfast had revived them.
-The late morning sun shone bright over the poolside at the iconic Copacabana Palace in Rio de Janeiro.
+A long sleep and breakfast had revived them.
+The late morning sun shone bright over the poolside at the iconic Copacabana Palace Hotel in Rio de Janeiro.
 The white columns and elegant arches of the hotel stood in sharp contrast against the vibrant blue of the sky, while the gentle crash of ocean waves beyond the hotel grounds added a soothing rhythm to the scene.
 Darla and Marie had left to visit Ipanema and Pan de Azucar.
-MM and RB lounged by the pool, basking in the warmth and sipping chilled drinks as a light breeze swept across the terrace, bringing with it a hint of salt and adventure.
+Marco and Richard lounged by the pool, basking in the warmth and sipping chilled drinks as a light breeze swept across the terrace, bringing with it a hint of salt and adventure.

 George, their producer and the man who had transformed their hard-won story The Patent into a successful film, sat with them, leaning back on his lounger.
-George's curiosity shone through amid the lavish surroundings as he looked over at MM and RB.
+George's curiosity shone through amid the lavish surroundings as he looked over at Marco and Richard.
 To him, they were more than the protagonists of a successful film; they were enigmas whose resilience he couldn't help but admire.

-"Guys," George began, his tone light yet laced with genuine intrigue, "I have to ask you: how did you dream up The Patent and now Lemonade?"
+"Guys," George began, his tone light yet laced with genuine intrigue, "Before we get to discuss the new scenes for Lemonade, I have to ask you: how did you dream up your first story The Patent and now Lemonade?"

-MM gazed out over the glistening pool, a faint smile tugging at the corners of his mouth.
+Marco gazed out over the glistening pool, a faint smile tugging at the corners of his mouth.
 This place, with its splendor and tranquility, felt worlds away from the countless boardroom battles, sleepless nights, and grueling years of building, losing, rebuilding and losing again the company he had started.
 The irony of finding himself here, relaxing in paradise, wasn't lost on him.

-MM's thoughts drifted to how far they had come.
+Marco's thoughts drifted to how far they had come.
 Although not obvious at the time, the hardships hadn't been in vain.
 Every struggle had given them a story worth telling-and in the end, something far more valuable than success alone.